yaravind/dev-tools/README.md

 ## 1.3.
 Colorized Logs

-`setup_env.sh` installs `lnv` package that enables tailing and colorizing logs, searching etc. Run the following commands after running the setup to setup a custom log viewer for python logs.
+`setup_env.sh` installs `lnv` package that enables tailing and colorizing logs, searching etc. Run the following commands after running the setup to set up a custom log viewer for python logs.

 This enables colorized viewer for the following python log format: